norightanswers-web/norightanswers/content/posts/what-a-game-designer-does.md

 As the project nears completion, there is generally a period of time where the game is functional, playable from start to finish, and is mostly free of large, game breaking bugs.
 At this time features and mechanics will enter the polish phase where you may spend the extra time to iron out all the little kinks in the experience and make it as smooth as possible.

-This is a time of negotiation.
-Development isn’t finished at this stage, but the technical teams will be working to stabilize the game in order to avoid crashes and bugs, but also optimize it to run as well as possible throughout.
+Development isn’t finished at this stage; the technical teams will be working to stabilize the game in order to avoid crashes and bugs, but also optimize it to run as well as possible throughout.
 They will be sorting out framerate dips, lengthy load times and other performance hitches.

-At this point in time, designers will want their systems iterated on so the process of, for example, resolving that annoying two second delay between completing an interaction with a chest and getting to see the loot, will end up on a list of priorities.
+This is a time of negotiation and designers will want their systems iterated on so the process of, for example, resolving that annoying two second delay between completing an interaction with a chest and getting to see the loot, will end up on a list of priorities.
 If you want it fixed you’ll need to advocate for it based on how important you feel it is when weighed against all the other changes you or other designers, leads and directors want made.

+---

 This is not an exhaustive description of what all game designers do, but rather an outline to help clarify what the role of a designer is and roughly what to expect.
 It’s worth noting that some designers are more specialized and focus on specific aspects such as AI, Combat or Systems, while others may be more generalized.
 As always, this depends on the studio, project or team.